Meet the 2024-2025National Student Advisory Council

 Dominic Works2BeWell by cooking crepes, hanging out with friends, teaching French & Italian to his community, and immersing himself in literature and extracurriculars.

-Jacqueline, Co-Team Lead
+Logan, Co-Team Lead

 Nevada